FlavScents AInsights Entry for 4-Methyl Guaiacol (CAS: 93-51-6)

 - Molecular Weight: 138.17 g/mol

 4-Methyl guaiacol is a phenolic compound characterized by a methoxy group and a methyl group attached to a benzene ring.
-This structure contributes to its smoky, spicy aroma, which is significant in both flavor and fragrance applications.
-The presence of the methoxy group is particularly relevant to its odor profile, enhancing its sweet, vanilla-like notes.
+Its structure contributes to its smoky, spicy aroma, which is significant in both flavor and fragrance applications.
+The presence of the methoxy group is crucial for its odor profile, enhancing its sweet, vanilla-like notes.

 Citation hooks: FlavScents; PubChem; FEMA